From Casual to Professional: How AI Adjusts Tone Instantly

 AI keyboards analyze your text as you type.
 They look at word choice, sentence structure, and punctuation to determine your current tone.
 Then they compare that to the context—who you're messaging, what app you're using, and what outcome you want.

 The process happens in milliseconds.
 You type "hey can u send that file," and the AI recognizes this is casual language.
-If you're in Gmail or Slack and messaging a manager, it suggests "Hello, could you please send that file?"
+If you're in Gmail or Slack messaging a manager, it suggests "Hello, could you please send that file?"
 If you're texting a friend on WhatsApp, it leaves your message alone or makes minor tweaks.

 Here's what the AI checks: